-A logs monitor alerts when a specified type of log exceeds a user-defined threshold over a given period of time.
+Once log management is enabled for your organization, you can create a logs monitor to alert you when a specified type of log exceeds a user-defined threshold over a given period of time.

 To create a logs monitor in Datadog, use the main navigation: Monitors –> New Monitor –> Logs.